Rockfordal/ghbuttons-rails/README.md

-# This is my first fork
-# i want to have the class names more compatible with twitter, so that it gets less messy to work with multiple projects
-# because i dont know if there exist any easy way to extract out just the twitter bootstrap buttons

 # ghbuttons-rails

+This is my first fork
+since i dont know if there exist any easy way to extract out just the twitter bootstrap buttons im just attempting to have the class names more compatible with twitter

+goal:
+link_to 'New', new_stuff_path, class: 'btn'

 Github-style buttons for the Rails Asset Pipeline.